Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 550 Ti will be 92% faster than the Radeon HD 4770 overall, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 550 Ti will be 92% quicker than the Radeon HD 4770 in general, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 550 Ti will be a small bit (about 20%) faster with regards to texture filtering than the Radeon HD 4770. (explain)
+Texel RateThe GeForce GTX 550 Ti should be just a bit (more or less 20%) better at anisotropic filtering than the Radeon HD 4770. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 550 Ti is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 550 Ti is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison